Planning with SiMBA: Motion Planning under Uncertainty for Temporal Goals using Simplified Belief Guides: Theoretical Guarantees

 \begin{theorem}[Probabilistic Completeness] Given an admissible \sbd, our framework is probabilistically complete. \end{theorem}

-\begin{proof}[Proof Sketch] This follows from Theorem~\ref{theorem:correctness}, the definitions of admissible \sbd, and the results of \cite{Ho2022}.
-Since automaton edge weights are updated at each iteration, every accepting run in $\automaton$ will be sampled infinitely often in the limit.
-In the limit, the search space will be covered by infinitely dense trees for both \sbd guide and belief search layers, following the probabilistic completeness of GBT.
-From Theorem~\ref{theorem:correctness}, any returned solution is guaranteed to be correct. \end{proof}
+\begin{proof}[Proof Sketch] This follows from Thm~\ref{theorem:correctness}, the definition of admissible \sbd, and the results of \cite{Ho2022}. $\automaton$'s edge weights are continually updated according to feasibility estimates, so every accepting run in $\automaton$ will be sampled infinitely often in the limit.
+In the limit, the search space will be covered by infinitely dense trees for both \sbd guide and belief search layers, from the probabilistic completeness of GBT.
+From Thm~\ref{theorem:correctness}, any returned solution is guaranteed to be correct. \end{proof}

-Note that we can always ensure probabilistic completeness even with an inadmissible \sbd.
-This can be achieved by giving a separate time bound to the \sbd layer and conducting belief search without any \sbd guide if no solution is found by the \sbd layer.
-However, guides from an admissible \sbd can greatly reduce computation time as seen in our evaluation.
+Note that we can still achieve probabilistic completeness with an inadmissible \sbd, by setting a separate time bound to the \sbd layer and conducting belief search without a \sbd guide if no solution is found by the \sbd layer.
+However, admissible \sbd guides can greatly reduce computation times, as seen in our evaluation.